brontosaurusrex/cputoy/README.md

 ## Limits

 This will only run on Linux and similar enviroments which can provide proper /proc/stat data.
+Cputoy was mostly written by chatGPT with some minor help from /me.